 A limited-time Black Friday sale is the one of the easiest ways to ramp up the psychological trigger of missing out.

-And it doesn’t matter whether you’re using coupon codes or an app to run your timed sale for you: Without setting a time limit, there’s no reason for your customer to act immediately.
-And the more time they have to mull over their purchase, the harder it will be to close that sale.
+And it doesn’t matter whether you’re using coupon codes or an app to run a timed sale for you: Without setting a time limit, there’s no reason for your customers to act immediately.
+The more time they have to mull over their purchase, the less likely it is they'll buy.

-Setting up a flash sale is a great way to maintain your brand equity: Customers aren’t expecting the sale, so they won't delay their purchase, waiting for one to arrive.
+Setting up a flash sale is a great way to maintain your brand equity: Customers aren’t expecting the sale, so they won't delay their purchase.

-You can choose to put your whole store on sale, or just a particular group of products like a collection or brand, a set of products you've hand selected, or even just one hero product.
+You can choose to put your whole store on sale, or just a particular group of products like a collection, brand, hand-selected products, or even just one hero product.
 (Here's a Shopify app for that!)